 PROVED RESERVE SUMMARY

 All of the Company’s reserves are located in the United States.
-The following tables sets forth the changes in Camber’s net proved reserves (including developed and undeveloped reserves) for the years ended March 31, 2017 and 2016.
-Reserves estimates as of March 31, 2017 were estimated by the independent petroleum consulting firm Ralph E. Davis Associates, LLC:
+The following tables sets forth the changes in Camber’s net proved reserves (including developed and undeveloped reserves) for the years ended March 31, 2020 and 2019.
+Reserves estimates as of March 31, 2020 and 2019, respectively, were estimated by the independent petroleum consulting firm Graves & Co.
+Consulting LLC:

-*The Company engaged Ralph E. Davis Associates LLC, an independent reserve engineering firm, to provide a reserve report on the Company’s properties as of March 31, 2017.
-The reserve report has been included as Exhibit 99.1 to the Form 10-K which these financial statements are filed with.
+*The Company engaged Graves & Co Consulting, LLC, an independent reserve engineering firm, to provide a reserve report on the Company’s properties as of March 31, 2020.

 Proved Undeveloped Reserves

 At March 31, 2020 and 2019, the Company had no proved undeveloped reserves.

 The following table sets forth Camber’s net reserves in Boe by reserve category and by formation at March 31, 2020 and 2019:

 Capitalized Costs Relating to Oil and Natural Gas Producing Activities.
 The following table sets forth the capitalized costs relating to Camber’s crude oil and natural gas producing activities at March 31, 2020 and 2019: